-As a landlord, you owe your Colorado tenants certain information before allowing them to sign the lease.
-The following are the disclosures you must make to your Colorado tenant:
+As a landlord, you owe your tenants certain information before allowing them to sign lease agreements.
+The following are the disclosures landlords must make to their Colorado tenant:

 - Lead Paint Disclosure.
 The use of paint that contains lead was banned in 1978.
 That’s because, among other things, it’s found to cause serious health issues, particularly in children.
-As such, under Colorado law, you must notify your tenant of any known presence of lead-based paint
+As such, under landlord tenant law, you must notify your tenant of any known presence of lead-based paint in your rental property

 - Structural Damage.
-You have a responsibility to let your tenant know of any existing structural damage, including, but not limited to smoke, fire, water, mold, and the roof’s condition
+You have a responsibility to let your tenant know of any existing structural damage in your rental property, including, but not limited to smoke, fire, water, mold, and the roof’s condition

 - Utility Disclosure.
 Landlords have a responsibility to let their Colorado tenants know of certain information regarding mechanical services and utilities.
 For example information regarding flooding, drainage, sewers, and the water source and quality.
 You should have received such information from the seller when you bought the rental property

 - Transportation Projects.
 You must also disclose any proposed transportation projects that may be disruptive to your tenant